What is Periodontal Disease?

 - Spaces between teeth

-If you notice any of the above warning signs of periodontal infection, please contact your general dentist and ask for a periodontal evaluation.
+If you notice any of the above warning signs of periodontal infection, please contact our office and ask for a periodontal evaluation.